 You don’t have to fly over the pond if you want a taste of British culture!
 Canada’s very own Victoria was originally founded by the British in the mid-1840s and the entire city center is reminiscent of an English village.

 Located in the province of British Columbia near the US and Canadian border, Victoria has recently become a younger, livelier city thanks to the relaxed atmosphere and its proximity to the neighboring colleges and universities.
+Whilst not the most popular attraction in the county, its a truly worthy addition to any Canada bucket list.

 - The Empress Hotel is situated right in the middle of Victoria Harbor is and one of the city’s iconic landmarks.
 This upscale, ivy-lined hotel is known for serving English afternoon tea and sandwiches in the glamorous tea room.